Frankie and Johnny (1991 film): Reception

 However, some critics commended Pfeiffer for her performance, notably Rolling Stone, who called it "a triumph.
 She is among that rarefied group of actresses (Anjelica Huston, Meryl Streep) whose work keeps taking us by surprise.
 Her powerfully subtle acting can tickle the funny bone or pierce the heart with equally uncanny skill."

-The New York Times wrote that "Ms. Pfeiffer's extraordinary beauty makes her fine-tuned, deeply persuasive performance as the tough and fearful Frankie that much more surprising."
+The New York Times wrote, "Ms. Pfeiffer's extraordinary beauty makes her fine-tuned, deeply persuasive performance as the tough and fearful Frankie that much more surprising."

 Pacino also received critical praise.
-Rolling Stone wrote: "Pacino, whose recent work has been lugubrious (The Godfather Part III) or broad (Dick Tracy), shows a real flair for comic delicacy."
-The New York Times wrote that "Mr. Pacino has not been this uncomplicatedly appealing since his Dog Day Afternoon days, and he makes Johnny's endless enterprise in wooing Frankie a delight.
+Rolling Stone wrote, "Pacino, whose recent work has been lugubrious (The Godfather Part III) or broad (Dick Tracy), shows a real flair for comic delicacy."

+The New York Times wrote, "Mr. Pacino has not been this uncomplicatedly appealing since his Dog Day Afternoon days, and he makes Johnny's endless enterprise in wooing Frankie a delight.
 His scenes alone with Ms. Pfeiffer have a precision and honesty that keep the film's maudlin aspects at bay."

-Variety, however, described him as "a warm, slobbering dog who can't leave people alone, Pacino's Johnny comes on real strong, and his pronounced neediness is too much at times."
+Variety, however, described him as "a warm, slobbering dog who can't leave people alone, Pacino's Johnny comes on real strong, and his pronounced neediness is too much at times".

-Kate Nelligan was singled out for her supporting turn; The New York Times wrote that "Kate Nelligan, nearly unrecognizable, is outstandingly enjoyable as the gum-chewing, man-crazy one."
-Rolling Stone thought that "seeing this Royal Shakespeare Company actress cut loose with this bold and brassy performance is one of the film's zippiest treats."
+Kate Nelligan was singled out for her supporting turn; The New York Times wrote, "Kate Nelligan, nearly unrecognizable, is outstandingly enjoyable as the gum-chewing, man-crazy one."
+Rolling Stone thought that "seeing this Royal Shakespeare Company actress cut loose with this bold and brassy performance is one of the film's zippiest treats".

-The film grossed $22.8 million in the United States and Canada and $44.2 million overseas for a worldwide gross of $67 million.
+The film opened on 1,150 screens, but grossed $4.8 million for the weekend, failing to dislodge The Fisher King from the number-one position and finishing third for the weekend.
+It went on to gross $22.8 million in the United States and Canada, and $44.2 million overseas, for a worldwide gross of $67 million.